Accessible on demand

 HGTV On Demand

-The link to the website is https://www.hgtv.co.nz/#!/signup
+The website address is https://www.hgtv.co.nz/#!/signup

 The website is usable with a screen reader.